-Wura-Natasha Ogunji’s intriguing works consist of delicately stitched and illustrated scenes on tracing paper involving the human form and abstracted scenarios.
-They are inspired by her life in Lagos, detailing the moments of unexpected beauty, humour and connections that occur in the megacity.
-Ogunji’s performances and videos involve her using her body to explore movement and mark making across water, land and air.
+Wura-Natasha Ogunji’s enigmatic works consist of delicately stitched and illustrated scenes on tracing paper involving the human form and abstracted scenarios.
+They are inspired by her life in Lagos, detailing the moments of unexpected beauty, humour and connections that occur across the megacity.
+Ogunji’s performances and videos depict her explorations into the body’s movement and mark making in water, land and air.

 Ogunji holds a BA from Stanford University and an MFA from San Jose State University.
 She has exhibited and performed at Kochi-Muziris Biennale, Kerala (2016–7); Louisiana Museum of Modern Art, Humlebæk (2016); Seattle Art Museum, Seattle (2015); MASS Gallery, Austin (2014); Gordon Institute of Performing and Creative Arts, Cape Town (2014); the Museum of Contemporary African Diasporan Arts (MoCADA), New York (2013–14); CCA Lagos, Lagos (2013); The Menil Collection, Houston (2012–13) and The Pulitzer Foundation for the Arts, Washington, DC (2013–12), among others.
 Ogunji also holds a John Simon Guggenheim Memorial Foundation Fellowship.